Traianos Dellas: Managerial career

 On 4 April 2013, Dellas was appointed as AEK Athens's new coach, replacing Ewald Lienen, with Akis Zikos being appointed as assistant manager.
 Following AEK's relegation from the Super League, Dellas remained at the club's wheel in Greece's third division, instead of the second tier in order to clear the team's debts.
 He successfully led the team back in the Super League in 2015.
 On 20 October 2015, Dellas resigned, after a 4–0 loss to Olympiacos.

 On 7 November 2015, he signed a contract with club Atromitos.
 On 12 January 2018, he signed a contract with Panetolikos.
 He resigned on 19 April 2019.
 On 10 November 2020, Panetolikos announced his return as the manager of the club in a need of gaining points for avoiding relegation.
 His second tenure ended officially on 5 June 2021, after the club thanking him for having successfully avoided relegation for the club, which was achieved thanks to an away goal in a (2–1) defeat, and a late goal victory at home (1–0) in the 2nd leg of the relegation play-offs.

 Personal life

+Delas’s first marriage lasted for 8 years.

-Dellas married Greek model Gogo Mastrokosta on 11 September 2008.
-They have one daughter.
+Dellas was married to Greek gymnast and model Gogo Mastrokosta. Τhe civil wedding took place on, 11 September 2008 and the religious wedding was on, 28 May 2010.
+They were married up to her death on 25 May 2026.They have one daughter.